InScene/essay/docs/guide/convention/GIT_GUIDE.md

 - May branch off from: **develop**
 - Must merge back into: **develop**
-- Branch naming convention: **feat/ISSUETYPE-ID-short_describe**
+- Branch naming convention: **feature/ISSUETYPE-ID-short_describe**

 #### Creating of a feature branch

 When starting work on a new feature, branch off from the develop branch.

 ```
-$ git checkout -b feat/ISSUE-ID-short_name develop
+$ git checkout -b feature/ISSUE-ID-short_name develop
-Switched to a new branch "feat/ISSUE-ID-short_name"
+Switched to a new branch "feature/ISSUE-ID-short_name"
 ```

 #### Merging a finished feature into develop

-To merge feature branch into **develop** you should push your local branch to origin and then create a PR into **develop**.
+To merge **feature** branch into **develop** you should push your local branch to origin and then create a PR into **develop**.
 This is done to user power of CI and do all checks automatically before merging.

 ```
 # Push to origin
-git push -u origin feat/ISSUE-ID-short_name
+git push -u origin feature/ISSUE-ID-short_name
 ```

 When PR is created CI must run.
 In most cases it will have the following jobs _lint_ _test_ _build_.